-Loose comfortable clothing should be worn; cotton tracksuit bottoms, loose t-shirt and a warm jumper for example.
+Loose comfortable clothing should be worn; cotton tracksuit bottoms or yoga trousers, loose t-shirt and a warm jumper for example.
 Feet will be bare in class but if you like, socks with a grip on the soles (such as ‘ToeSox’) may be worn.
 Bring warm socks to put on in relaxation.

 A small number of mats, blocks and belts are available to borrow for the session but if you have your own please bring them.